wigging/genja/example/mdcontent/about.md

 ---
-title: My first notes
+title: About me stuff
 date: 1989
 ---

-# First notes
+# About me

 These are my first notes in this document